 Or, for those with wider feet, a wider toe splay, or suffering with bunions, you'll probably want to reach for a shoe with more room in the toe-box to give your feet space to breathe.
 If your arches are high, you'll want to look at shoes with extra arch support, or even a stability shoe if you need some gait correction.

 Once you understand what your feet need, you'll also need to consider features that optimise a trail running shoe for long distances.
-The first thing is comfort, but you should also consider the level of support, breathability, quality of the outsole and the terrain it's aimed at, and the fit.
-We expand on these below.
+The first thing is comfort, like that you'd see in a road to trail running shoe, but you should also consider the level of support, breathability, quality of the outsole and the terrain it's aimed at, and the fit.

 Scarpa Spin Infinity – Best in Test